kaila-frazer/MCS_in_the_CCS/README.md

-# TODO

-## Clarify outputs in MCS code
-## Add MCS files to GitHub
-## Edit how MCS files get called, especially normal MCSs in habitat detection file and for the MCS stats in sanctuaries figure
-## Skim code for each figure, editing inputs and outputs
-## Final read over

 # Marine cold-spells in the California Current System
 This repository contains code used for analysis for a paper currently in review.
 Each R script contributing to the paper is described below.
 The scripts should be run in the order in which they are presented below.